 According to the Petition, the developer maintains that the CDD is the best alternative for delivering community development services and facilities without imposing an additional burden on the general population of the local general-purpose government.
-Additionally, the Petition includes the exercise of special powers relating to parks and recreation facilities and security.
+Additionally, the Petition includes the exercise of special powers relating to parks and recreation facilities.

-Petition Exhibit 8, Proposed Infrastructure Plan and Exhibit 9, Cost Estimate Sheet, indicates the various services and facilities the CDD may provide, and the infrastructure improvement costs.
-The exhibit identifies the responsibilities for the total cost of proposed services and facilities which are estimated to be \$44,506,000.
+Petition Exhibit 9, Opinion of Probable Construction identifies the various services and facilities the CDD may provide, the infrastructure improvement costs, and the ultimate expected owner and entity responsible for maintenance.
+The exhibit identifies the responsibilities for the total cost of proposed services and facilities which are estimated to be \$14,459,450.
+The CDD estimates that the improvements will be made over the time period from 2022 to 2023.